The salmon will be running!

 Whatever your mode of travel, the self-guided fall tour brings you up close and personal with the legendary Chinook salmon, prized by fishermen and honoured by many cultures.

-Follow the salmon to Harrison Park, Owen Sound's "jewel in the crown" bursting with fall colours and offering trails, playgrounds, a restaurant, family campground, black history cairn and Weaver's Creek Falls, part of the Owen Sound Waterfall Tour.
+Follow the salmon to Harrison Park, Owen Sound's "jewel in the crown" bursting with fall colours and offering trails, accessible playgrounds, a restaurant, family campground, black history cairn and Weaver's Creek Falls, part of the Owen Sound Waterfall Tour.

 Continue on to the Grey-Sauble Conservation headquarters, where you'll learn more about the salmon migration and observe the fish in shallow, specially created spawning channels.